 All products made from natural rubber contain some amount of these proteins.
 The amount depends on how the latex was processed and how well the products were leached and washed.
 Almost everyone has some kind of reaction to these proteins.
 Depending on the frequency and duration of exposure, the reaction can be anything from a mild dermatological rash to anaphylactic shock.

 ROHO products are manufactured from man-made materials.
-Our cushions are made of neoprene, a synthetic rubber material that contains no natural rubber proteins.
-Our covers are made of nylon, Lycra, polyurethane and polyvinyl chloride.
+Our DRY FLOATATION cushions are made of neoprene, a synthetic rubber material that contains no natural rubber proteins.
+Our covers are made from a variety of materials.
+Please refer to the cover care label for this information.
 Our pumps are made of polypropylene.

 A very small percentage of the population will have a reaction to contact with our cushions.
 People develop hypersensitivity to all sorts of things: Some develop hives and severe itching when they come into contact with wool clothing.
 Others develop reactions to certain detergents, soaps or citrus fruits.
 Because the cushion is made from a chemical polymer and contains other chemicals used to produce a cure and render it resistive to UV light, effects of ozone, etc., a few individuals will have a dermatological allergy reaction to our product.
 This can be a serious problem, but it should not be confused with the protein toxicity associated with natural rubber.